Q & A… Life as a Creative

 Thank you Rikesh 😄

-Rikesh Chauhan (RKZ) is a musician, photographer, creative and also an ambassador for the award winning men’s health charity CALM (Campaign Against Living Miserably)
+Rikesh Chauhan (RKZ) is a musician, photographer, menswear writer and also an ambassador for the award winning men’s health charity CALM (Campaign Against Living Miserably)

-Having studied Commercial Music at Westminster University, the multi-talented Rikesh has since branched out into other creative fields, including writing, filming videos, photography and most recently, men’s fashion design.
+Having studied Commercial Music at Westminster University, the multi-talented Rikesh has since branched out into other creative fields, including filming videos, photography and most recently, men’s fashion – both as a designer and writer.

-Collaborating with prominent designer Saran Kohli, they have designed a collection of suits that bridge the gap between East and West (Indian fabrics meet Savile Row tailoring).
+Collaborating with prominent designer Saran Kohli, he helped to design a collection of suits that bridge the gap between East and West (Indian fabrics meet Savile Row tailoring).
 Their first creation was featured in Esquire’s Best Street Style from London Fashion Week!
-So watch this space!
+Rikesh now writes about men’s fashion.

-But currently, Rikesh is still best known through his music – as RKZ, singer-songwriter, rapper and Spoken Word artist.
+Rikesh is perhaps best known through his music – as RKZ, singer-songwriter, rapper and Spoken Word artist.
 His musical style has been described as ‘a fusion of alternative R&B, Neo-Soul and Hip Hop’.
-Check out the full video of his latest song ‘Notes’ here
+Check out the video of one of our favourite songs ‘Notes’ here

 To find out more about RKZ and for more of his music, visit his website – RKZUK.com